 Walking the show floor at the National Truck Equipment Association Work Truck Show in March, there was much talk in the OEM booths on how drivers will be opening that little blue cap on their diesel trucks and filling a tank with diesel exhaust fluid (DEF) made from urea.
-The urea fill is now a fact of life for one of the technologies (SCR, or selective catalytic reduction) used to meet the 2010 diesel emissions standards.
+The urea fill is inherent in one of the technologies (SCR, or selective catalytic reduction) used to meet the 2010 diesel emissions standards.
 (The other is EGR, or exhaust gas recirculation, which does not require a DEF fill.)

 The bottom line for fleets is there is now a premium of at least $6,000 on new emissions controls for diesel trucks, as well as new servicing requirements moving forward.
 And the new diesel regulations have shifted product offerings in the truck market.